project-ellis/ellis/CONTRIBUTING.md

 - In your fork, create a new branch from master, ideally with a name describing the types of change you want to make.
 - Make your commits as desired.
 (See below re cleanup/rebasing).
-- Test your changes, adhering to [code quality guidelines](#Quality-guidelines) and testing.
+- Test your changes, adhering to [code quality guidelines](#Code-quality-guidelines).
 - Prior to submission, fetch the latest master, rebase onto it, and retest to verify nothing broke.
 - Squash your changes into a linear series of clean, small, self-contained,